Enable secure RMI

 server.conffile, specify values for the following three parameters:

 KEY_STORE_PASSWORDto the keystore password you created in step 1.
 This password can be encrypted.

 If you ran keytool to create the file

 security/keystore relative to the

 <PPM_Home> directory, and you used the password "welcome", ran on host "caboose", and listened on port 1099, your

 server.conf parameters would look as follows:

-Note: Micro Focus does not recommend using self-signed certificates in production environments as they may negate the benefits of end-to-end security by decreasing the ability of a user to detect a man-in-the-middle (MITM) attack.
+Note: It is not recommended to use self-signed certificates in production environments as they may negate the benefits of end-to-end security by decreasing the ability of a user to detect a man-in-the-middle (MITM) attack.